Désirée Artôt: Later career

 After Artôt's marriage to Mariano Padilla y Ramos, she was often known as Désirée Artôt de Padilla or Désirée Artôt-Padilla.
 Artôt appeared with Padilla in Italian opera in Germany, Austria, Poland, Sweden, Belgium, the Netherlands, Denmark, Russia, and Finland.
 She appeared in Moscow in 1868-70 and again in 1875-76, and in Saint Petersburg in 1871–72 and 1876–77.
 She had a tempestuous temperament and her onstage battles with Minnie Hauk in Moscow in the 1870s are well documented.

 Artôt retired in 1884, but on 22 March 1887 she and Padilla appeared in a scene from Don Giovanni in a celebration of the Emperor's birthday at the Imperial Palace in Berlin; it was also the centenary year of Don Giovanni.
 She became a singing teacher in Berlin until 1889, before moving to Paris.
-Her students included the contralto Rosa Olitzka, Elisa Kutscherra de Nyss and Berglioth Prom.
+Her students included the contralto Rosa Olitzka, Elisa Kutscherra de Nyss Marie Goetze, and Berglioth Prom.
 She died in 1907 in Paris (or Berlin), just four months after her husband died.

 Artôt's and Padilla's daughter Lola Artôt de Padilla had a highly successful career as an operatic soprano, creating Vreli in Delius's A Village Romeo and Juliet.